Gamer-Pro and 4-Play Advanced

 - Hotkey: Pressing and holding START will trigger a Hotkey combo.
 You may configure this combo for a hot key in front-ends like Retro Arch.

-- Native Support: The GPA has the ability to allow communication from the emulated game directly to the controller and back with any of the supported controllers (N64, Gamecube, Playstation, partial Dreamcast).
+- Native Support: The adapter has the ability to allow communication from the emulated game directly to the controller and back with any of the supported controllers (N64, Gamecube, Playstation, partial Dreamcast).

 - Port Naming: A special USB ID is saved for each port and the USB is named "GPA.x" Where x equals the player you specified.
 Or "4-Play/GP PORT.x" if you preveviolsy isntalled a Gamer-Pro.
 These adapters share the same USB ID so make there 1:1 compatible.